 Unfortunately, Opera doesn’t offer an “IE Tab”-style extension that can run IE-only websites in a browser tab. if you settle on Opera, you’ll want to launch Internet Explorer 8 whenever you need to use an IE-only website.

-If you absolutely must continue to use Internet Explorer 8, but still need access to Google Apps or other modern websites, you may want to install the Chrome Frame plug-in for Internet Explorer.
+If you absolutely must continue to use Internet Explorer 8, but still need access to Google Apps or other modern websites, you may want to install the Chrome Frame plug-in for Internet Explorer [No Longer Available].
 Websites that are configured to take advantage of Google Chrome Frame – such as Google’s own websites – will use the Chrome Frame plug-in to render the website in Chrome’s rendering engine inside Internet Explorer.
 This allows you to use Internet Explorer but access websites that need newer web technologies.

 This isn’t a very good solution unless you only need access to Gmail, Google Docs, Google Calendar, and other Google Apps websites.
 Many websites may require modern browser technologies, but may not automatically use Google Chrome Frame.
 You may be better off using two different browsers – one (such as Chrome, Firefox, or Opera) for the majority of the web and one for older websites that only work in Internet Explorer.)

 You may also want to give Avant Browser a try.
 The Ultimate version of Avant includes the Internet Explorer, Firefox, and Chrome rendering engines.
 With the click of a button, you can change any web page’s rendering engine to the one that works best.
 If you want to use some websites in Internet Explorer mode, and some in Firefox or Chrome modes, Avant browser may be worth a try.
 We’ve previously covered Avant Browser in-depth.